 Happy New Year!

-The end of the year is a natural time to take stock of one's life and and make plans for the coming year.
+A new year is a natural time to take stock of one's life and and make plans for the coming months.
 Many of these plans are about achieving goals that we expect will make us happier, healthier, wealthier, and more fulfilled.

 This is a gentle reminder that a resolution is simply deciding to achieve a goal and/or have a new experience.
 Making up your mind is just the first step, which is why many resolutions are abandoned by February 1.
 Achieving pretty much any goal is the result of cultivating new habits - habits of thought and habits of action.